cudoventures/cudos-network-docs/src/docs/become-a-validator/run-validator-node.md

 title: Run a Validator Node
 ---

-# How to Run a Validator Node
+# How to run a Validator node

 As explained in the article [Types of Nodes](src/docs/learn-cudos/overview/types-of-nodes.md) there are three types of nodes: Full, Sentry, and Seed node.